swoicik/swoicik.github.io/_posts/2021-01-22-january-portfolio-updates.md

 In that post I shared my current investing portfolio and promised to post regular updates.
 Here is the January 2021 update...

+Only one small change for January.
+I sold a very small position in Ford (F).
+I had a better use for the cash after Ford had a good run up the past few months.

 Below is a list of my current portfolio and the percentage each investment takes up in the portfolio.